-I puzzle over the story from time to time.
+I folded the story in my pocket and refer to it from time to time.

 This ritual is performed by the living for the living, his remains notwithstanding.

-Now that he is safely dead, we can begin to tell the truth about him.
-We could say that his death was instantaneous and that would assuage our horror at not only the crime, which lurks hideous enough in the background, but his condition, he who had such high hopes and now lies so low.
+Now that he is safely dead, we can begin to tell the truth about him but instead say that his death was instantaneous, which would assuage our horror at not only the crime, which lurks hideous enough in the background, but his promise, having hope and now lying so low.

 But we know better than that.
 It always takes forever.
 Crows were his executioners.

-We could blame the authorities.
-That's easy enough but they were only doing what they must do, what we all have to do.
-There is no choice in that for anyone.
-It is our job and we'd better do it.
-Just wash the hands and on to the next.
+Blame the authorities is easy enough but they were only doing what they must do, what we all have to do.
+There's no choice in that for anyone.
+It's our job and we'd better do it.
+Wash the hands and on to the next.

 We could blame his betrayers and that sounds more convenient but where to draw the line?
-If he could speak for himself, he'd certainly touch each and everyone within earshot with his tender mercy forgiving our all-too-evident guilt.
-Our lies have been told.
+If he could speak for himself, he'd touch each within earshot with his tender mercy, trying to forgive even our crimes, turning to me in cunning hatred.
+The lies were told.
 The bell cannot be unrung.

-His mother is here, among the bravest of weepers, having suffered a greater loss, needing to hear from you that he was a saint.
+His mother is here, among the bravest, having suffered a greater loss.
+Does she need to hear that he was a saint.
 She knows better but she needs to hear it.
-That the anguish of death in vain, a crowded life in the bosom of his family abandoned to eternal loneliness, the flower of youth bruised bloody and thrown to the ground at the feet of his unstained mother.
+That the anguish of death in vain, a crowded life in the bosom of his family, abandoned to loneliness, the flower of youth bruised bloody and thrown to the ground at the feet of his stained mother.
 Who wouldn't want to play that part?